A Guide to Cannabinoids

 How Do Cannabinoids Work in the Body?

-- CBD (cannabidiol): CBD may be the second-most prominent cannabinoid within the cannabis plant, but it’s being used in everything from supplements to smoothies.
-In fact, the FDA approved CBD as an active ingredient in a treatment for a rare form of Epilepsy (Lennox-Gastaut syndrome and Dravet syndrome).
+- CBD (cannabidiol): may be the second-most prominent cannabinoid within the cannabis plant, but it’s being used in everything from supplements to smoothies.
+In fact, the FDA approved CBD as an active ingredient in a treatment for rare forms of Epilepsy (Lennox-Gastaut syndrome and Dravet syndrome), but currently not as a food additive.

-- CBG (cannabigerol): CBG is only found in trace amounts in the cannabis plant, but its precursor is CBGA, the foundational molecule for all other cannabinoids.
-A non-psychoactive compound that binds directly to both the CB1 and CB2 receptors, we still don’t know much about CBG and its potential.
+- CBG (cannabigerol): CBG is only found in trace amounts in the cannabis plant, but its precursor is CBGA, , the foundational molecule for all other cannabinoids.
+A non-intoxicating compound that binds directly to both the CB1 and CB2 receptors, we still don’t know much about CBG and its potential.

-- CBN (cannabinol): CBN can produce a psychoactive response, but only marginally so compared to THC.
-This is because CBN is actually THC that has been broken down after long-term exposure to oxygen.
+- CBN (cannabinol): CBN can produce an intoxicating response, but only marginally so compared to THC.
+This is because CBN is actually THC that has been broken down after long-term exposure to heat and oxygen.
 This is why older marijuana may lose potency as THC decreases and CBN increases.